Tram, Moseley Square, Adelaide, South Australia © Tourism Australia

 - You can also purchase a metroCARD Visitor Pass, which gives you three days of unlimited travel on the Adelaide Metro network for one fixed fee.
 These cards can be purchased from the Adelaide Metro InfoCentre at the Adelaide Railway Station.

 - If you choose a regular metroCARD, you’ll need to load it with some money to cover your fares.
-You can do this participating retailers, at metroCARD retail agents or by using ticket machines at train stations.
+You can do this online, at metroCARD retail agents or by using ticket machines at train stations.

 - You can use a contactless credit card, debit card or mobile device to tap and pay on trams and O-Bahn busway buses.
 Note that the tap and pay option does not provide the benefit of discounted transfers to other services.